omkar3060/apsportfolio.github.io/README.md

   The **Assignment Problem** can be applied to create optimal schedules for drivers, ensuring that there are always enough drivers available to meet demand at different times of the day.
 We can assign drivers to shifts in a way that balances workload and minimizes idle time.
 We can create a cost matrix where rows represent drivers and columns represent shifts.
 Costs can be based on driver preferences, availability, and historical performance.
 The assignment problem can also be used for **Driver-Passenger Matching** by treating each ride request and available driver as tasks and agents, respectively.
 It can be used to minimize the total cost, which is a combination of factors such as waiting time, travel distance, previously given ratings by the passenger to the driver and fuel consumption.
 The goal is to match each passenger with the most suitable driver.

+**Market benefits** : Optimizing driver schedules ensures that resources are used efficiently and efficient driver-passenger matching reduces waiting times and travel distances, leading to higher customer satisfaction and better service ratings.

 **Limitations**: As the number of drivers increases, the size of the cost matrix grows, leading to increased computational complexity and drivers may have preferences or constraints (e.g., preferred areas, shift timings) that are difficult to model in a standard cost matrix.

 **Design Techniques and Performance Analysis:**